Bleeding Gums in Miami: Causes, Treatment, and When to Call

 Bleeding gums may happen while brushing, flossing, eating, or touching the gumline.
 While some people ignore it at first, frequent bleeding is not something to treat as normal.

-At Dental Blush Tamiami, our bilingual dental team provides gentle evaluations, professional cleanings, periodontal guidance, and treatment planning for patients with gum irritation, inflammation, discomfort, or bleeding.
+Our bilingual dental team provides gentle evaluations, professional cleanings, periodontal guidance, and treatment planning for patients with gum irritation, inflammation, discomfort, or bleeding.

 Why Do Gums Bleed?